+A white form verging on the square can be seen in the upper section (Diagram B - Section A).
 On the left we see a white plane (B) (with the same proportions as the unitary synthesis of BBW) inside which two small notes of color (yellow and red) are born.
+Opposite linear sequences develop inside a third white area (C), which is analogous in its proportions to the square

-Opposite linear sequences develop inside a third white area (C), which is analogous in its proportions to the square (A).
+(A).
 The synthesis we see in A appears manifold at the same time (C).
 All the colors (C) blossom from the white (A): first the two small accents of yellow and red (B) and then more substantial sequences of yellow, red, and blue (C).
-I am reminded of 24 and 26 (PLATE 2) where white was suggesting an ideal synthesis of all the colors.
+I am reminded of PLATE 2 - 24 and 26 where white was suggesting an ideal synthesis of all the colors.

 This document constitutes an original "format" created by Michele Sciam to explain the work of Piet Mondrian.
-The explanatory diagrams of Mondrian's paintings are original works created by Michele Sciam in the context of his activity of criticism, discussion, divulgation and teaching.
+The explanatory diagrams of Mondrian's paintings are original works created by © Michele Sciam 1989 - 2025 - All rights reserved Michele Sciam in the context of his activity of criticism, discussion, divulgation and teaching.